Providence Day School: History

-Eugene Bratek became the school's third Headmaster in 1986.
+Eugene Bratek became the school's third headmaster in 1986.
 Upon his retirement from the school in 2007, a new teleconferencing center in the school's fine arts building was named in his honor.
-Bratek was succeeded by Dr. Jack Creeden who served in the role for three years.
-Dr. Glyn Cowlishaw was selected as the new head of school in December 2010.
+Bratek was succeeded by Jack Creeden who served in the role for three years.
+Glyn Cowlishaw was selected as the new head of school in December 2010.
 His tenure began July 1, 2011 and continues to the present day.

 Academics

 In the 1986–87 and 2003–04 school years, Providence Day School was recognized with the Blue Ribbon School of Excellence Award by the United States Department of Education.

 Providence Day School is divided into Lower, Middle and Upper School divisions — the Lower School is led by a Head of Division and an Assistant Head, while the Middle and Upper schools are both led by a Head of Division and a Dean of Students.

 Athletics

 Sports at Providence Day School are available to all students in 7th to 12th grades.
 The Athletics program supports 68 teams across the middle school, junior varsity and varsity levels, 26 of which are varsity sports.

 Providence Day School competes in the North Carolina Independent Schools Athletic Association (NCISAA).
 Locally, Upper School teams compete in the Charlotte Independent School Athletic Association (CISAA) while the Middle School competes in the Greater Charlotte Middle School Athletic Association (GCMSAA).